 The purpose of planning the enquiry is to agree upon an action plan which clarifies the main focus of the enquiry, who should carry out specific actions, and within what timescales.
 Consideration must be given to the most proportionate and least intrusive response informed by the wishes of the adult and professional judgements about risks.
-Please see section 1.1.4.
-Making Safeguarding Personal.

 Planning should always consider a range of options.
 Action may be primarily supportive or therapeutic, or it may involve the application of civil orders, sanctions, regulatory activity, criminal prosecution, disciplinary action or de-registration from a professional body.
 Planning can include consideration of any modifications that may be required to services the adult is receiving, for example, making amendments to existing home care arrangements, such as a change of care worker or agency.

-Planning should also take into account any contingency arrangements required to respond effectively should the situation change, or risks escalate.
+Planning should also take into account any contingency arrangements required to respond effectively should the situation change or risks escalate.